emarsden/pgmacs/README.md

 ## Supported platforms

 **Emacs version**: PGmacs requires Emacs version 29 or later.
-It is tested mostly on Emacs 30.1 and 29.4.
+It is tested mostly on Emacs 30.2 and 29.4.
 It is mostly tested on Linux, but should work as expected on Microsoft Windows and MacOS.
 It works both in graphical mode and in the terminal.

-**PostgreSQL version**: PGmacs is primarily tested with PostgreSQL versions 17.6 and 16.4, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
+**PostgreSQL version**: PGmacs is primarily tested with PostgreSQL versions 18.1, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
 For example, it works fine with PostgreSQL version 14 which was released in 2021.

 PGmacs also works, more or less, with some “**PostgreSQL-compatible**” databases.
 There are four main points where this compatibility may be problematic: